vesparny/angular-kickstart/README.md

 * HTML templates converted into strings and attached to a single javascript file (to avoid one http call for each template).
 * Livereload provided by [browsersync](http://www.browsersync.io/).
 * angular module dependencies automatically injected using [ng-annotate](https://github.com/olov/ng-annotate).
-* Static resources minification and optimization for production.
+* Static resources minification and optimization for production.*
+* sourcemaps generated and embedded js and css files during the production optimization.

 ### Directory Structure